 A typical day in the life of a management analyst

 Your daily experience in the management analysis field depends on the industry or company you are working for.
 For example, evaluating a military organization would be very different from working with a medical company.
-Common elements regardless of industry include suggesting more efficient ways to build out a company’s hierarchy or identifying redundant positions that can be eliminated.
+Common elements regardless of the industry include suggesting more efficient ways to build out a company’s hierarchy or identifying redundant positions that can be eliminated.

 You may be asked to generate collateral material breaking down your analysis for the company to retain and use.
 Management analysts can also prepare procedural/operational manuals to help instruct employees on new systems and procedures being implemented by upper management.